We can each do our part to save the honeybee population and help the environment.

-The decline in honeybee populations around the world signals a major environmental imbalance that could have far-reaching implications for our agricultural food supply.
+The decline in honeybee populations worldwide signals a significant environmental imbalance that could have far-reaching implications for our agricultural food supply.

-Honeybees are the main pollinators of the world’s crops, and depending on your diet, they contribute to about thirty percent of the food on your plate.
+Honeybees are the primary pollinators of the world’s crops, and, depending on your diet, they contribute to about thirty percent of the food on your plate.
 They pollinate crops such as potatoes, apples, oranges, almonds, avocados, strawberries, coffee, cucumbers, lemons, blueberries, and many others.

 Although there are several thousand species of bees, there are seven recognized species of honeybees.
 These are the Italian, Russian, German, Africanized, Caucasian, Carniolan, and the Western Honey Bee, the species most commonly used in agriculture.

 The queen bee is an adult mated female bee.
 She is considered the mother of the hive and may have a lifespan of up to seven years.
-The queen bee is developed out of necessity, however, she doesn’t actually rule the hive.
+The queen bee is developed out of necessity; however, she doesn’t rule the hive.
 Her role is to keep the bee population up by laying eggs.
-She can lay as many as 1,500 to 2,000 eggs per day using the sperm she collects during the one and only time she gets to mate.
+She can lay as many as 1,500 to 2,000 eggs per day using the sperm she collects during the only time she gets to mate.

 The worker bees are sterile female bees.
 They may have a lifespan of a few months.
 They build the honeycombs, feed the queen, care for the larvae, and forage for nectar and pollen.
 In most bee species, they do everything for the colony, but they do not mate and lay eggs.

 Drone bees are fertile males.
 They may have a lifespan of a few weeks.
 Their sole purpose is to fertilize new queens, and they usually stay near the center of the hive.
 They do not have stingers, and they do not gather honey.